moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 ```

 !!! note
-    To keep all the necessary files grouped in the same directory, it is recommended to also copy there your Appchain's specification file.
+    To keep all the necessary files grouped in the same directory, it is also recommended to copy your Appchain's specification file there.

-### Create the Systemd Service configuration file {: #create-systemd-configuration }
+### Create the Systemd Service Configuration File {: #create-systemd-configuration }

 The next step is to create the Systemd configuration file.